Semi-Supervised Learning for Lensed Quasar Detection: Introduction

 Another difficulty is the quality of the available data: not all of the objects listed in catalogues like Milliquas \citep{Milliquas8} are quasars. ``Quasars'' in catalogues like Milliquas have often been identified by applying machine learning to large surveys and, although often the best course of action, leads to mislabelled objects.
 Images of these quasars can be taken from the Panoramic Survey Telescope and Rapid Response System \citep[Pan-STARRS;][]{PanstarrsMain2016} survey (covering the northern sky) and/or the Dark Energy Spectroscopic Instrument \citep[DESI;][]{DESI} Legacy Imaging Surveys, covering the southern sky.
 Image quality and appearance differ between these two surveys and visual artefacts can further complicate classification of lensed quasars.
 Compared to image classification tasks in other domains, the images of quasars we work with are often significantly more noisy, as shown in Figure~\ref{fig:image-examples}.
 To further complicate matters, lensed quasars are partially absent from surveys such as Gaia.
 Despite Gaia's exceptional resolving power of 180 mas, some quasar images are absent from current data releases because they are too close together, resulting in poorer astrometry which does not pass the filters selecting the sources entering the catalogue.
-Thus, there is likely a fraction of lensed quasars which will remain unidentified if naively performing analysis on surveys like Gaia \citep[even after exploiting subtle signatures, e.g. ][]{Mannucci2022}.
+Thus, there is likely a subset of lensed quasars which are absent from surveys like Gaia \citep[even after exploiting subtle signatures, e.g. ][]{Mannucci2022}, despite having been observed.

 An image classifier would alleviate this issue and provide an independent model which can improve existing quasar detection methods.
 Unfortunately, identifying lensed quasars purely from an image is not an unambiguous task.
 Regardless of the classifier, there will always be sections of the sky where stars masquerade as quasars in a plausible configurations or two separate quasars are coincidentally present on either side of a galaxy, leading to misclassifications.
 Even panels of expert astronomers have low success rates on this problem: typically before an observation is performed senior astronomers will examine an image of the lensed quasar candidate to judge whether it is sufficiently promising to observe.
 The success rate of the resulting lensed quasar observations is in the range of only 5--30\%, depending on the collaboration.
 This low accuracy makes clear the goal of our classifier: not to achieve 100\% accuracy, but to perform image classification competitive with expert astronomers on a large scale.
 A classifier capable of such performance would be able to parse the millions of known quasars to find the best lensed quasar candidates, something well beyond the reach of a panel of expert astronomers.
 These better candidates would enable a higher success rate when observing, allowing for more lensed quasar discoveries and a more efficient use of telescope time.